Skip to main content

 ISWAN is also appealing to seafarers to share their lived experiences and sign up to get involved in the campaign.

-On the Day of the Seafarer, the International Maritime Organization (IMO) is asking for all seafarers to take the opportunity to share their safety tips.
+On the Day of the Seafarer, the International Maritime Organization (IMO) asked all seafarers to take the opportunity to share their safety tips.
 You can hear more on action to tackle safety onboard in our NautilusTV interview with IMO secretary-general Arsenio Dominguez.

 The Seafarers' Section of the International Transport Workers' Federation has also extended the deadline for a global survey asking for female seafarers' experiences of personal safety while working onboard all Merchant Navy sector vessels.